|Text: Matthew 13:44, 45

 One man is working a field; heís been hired to plow the ground.
 Everyday he goes up and down the paddock making sure the furrows are straight, stopping every now and then to wipe the sweat from his forehead.
-His plough strikes something and bending down to get a closer look he suddenly realises what it is - buried treasure.
+His plough strikes something and bending down to get a closer look, he suddenly realises what it is - buried treasure.

 Apparently it was quite common to find buried treasure in those days.
 There were no banks or building societies as we know them today, so people would bury their most cherished belongings in pots in the ground.
 Sometimes the owners would die and the location of such a treasure would never be found.

 What is more, over the centuries Israel was invaded by enemies many times over, but before the invaders arrived people would quickly bury their belongings before they fled.
 Many did not come back to recover their treasure.
-When this man found this treasure he hid it again, and then sold all he had and bought that field.
+When this man found such a treasure he hid it again, and then sold all he had and bought that field.